xCDAT/xcdat/docs/getting-started.rst

 2. Install ``xcdat`` in an existing Conda environment (`conda install`_)

    You can also install ``xcdat`` in an existing Conda environment, granted that Conda is able to resolve the compatible dependencies.

    .. code-block:: console

        >>> conda activate <ENV_NAME>
        >>> conda install -c conda-forge xcdat

 3. [Optional] Some packages that are commonly used with ``xcdat`` can be installed either in step 1 or step 2 above:

-        - jupyterlab: a web-based interactive development environment for notebooks, code, and data.
+        - ``jupyterlab``: a web-based interactive development environment for notebooks, code, and data.
+This package also includes ``ipykernel``.
-        - matplotlib: a library for creating visualizations in Python.
+        - ``matplotlib``: a library for creating visualizations in Python.
-        - cartopy: an add-on package for matplotlib and specialized for geospatial data processing.
+        - ``cartopy``: an add-on package for ``matplotlib`` and specialized for geospatial data processing.

 .. _conda create: https://docs.conda.io/projects/conda/en/latest/commands/create.html?highlight=create
 .. _conda install: https://docs.conda.io/projects/conda/en/latest/commands/install.html?highlight=install